manuakasam/ZF2_3_QuickStart_Rewrite/01_writing_first_module.md

 }
 ```

-With this we let the [`ModuleManager`](https://github.com/zendframework/zf2/:current_branch/library/Zend/ModuleManager/ModuleManager.php)
-know that our module does provide some configuration for the application.
-However we are not done yet.
-The `getConfig()`
-function expects to return an `array` or `\Traversable` object.
-We will stick with the `array` version.
-To further keep our
+With this our Module is now able to be configured.
+Configuration files can become quite big though and keeping
+everything inside the `getConfig()` function won't be optimal.
+To help keep our project organized we're going to put
-project organized in a good fashion we actually outsource this array into a separate file.
-Go ahead and create this
+our array configuration in a separate file.
+Go ahead and create this file at `/module/Album/config/module.config.php`:
-file under `/module/Album/config/module.config.php`:

 ```php
 <?php